atonu1971/Ovarian-Cancer-RNA-seq/README.md

 done
 ```

-Each comparison's output goes to its own console file, which makes debugging easier — if comparison 7 fails, you check `sleuth_comp7_console.txt` without having to dig through one giant log.
+Each comparison's output goes to its own console file, which makes debugging easier — if comparison 7 fails, we check `sleuth_comp7_console.txt` without having to dig through one giant log.

 ---